Coneys/GyroscopeMotion/README.md

 ## Usage

-1. Single configuration - you can configure shared barriers and force multiplier for any amount of views:
+1. <b>Single configuration</b> - you can configure shared barriers and force multiplier for any amount of views:

 ```
    moveWithGyroscope(card2, card3) {